ska-telescope/developer.skatelescope.org/src/tools/dev-faq.rst

  $ helm repo add skatelescope https://nexus.engageska-portugal.pt/repository/helm-chart

-Working with the Helm chart repository, including how to package and upload charts to our repository, is described :ref:`here in detail <helm_chart_repo>`.
+Working with the Helm chart repository, including how to package and upload charts to our repository, is described :ref:`here in detail <helm-chart-repo>`.

 Deploy the TMC prototype and Webjive in kubernetes
 ```````````````````````````````````````````````````